openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

   The option can be given multiple times, and are combined conjunctively.
-  Keywords may be defined explicitly in tests using `@key` or may be be defined implicitly from other properties of the test, such as whether is a "shell" test or a "manual" test.
+  Keywords may be defined explicitly in tests using `@key` or may be be defined implicitly from other properties of the test, such as whether it is a "shell" test or a "manual" test.

 * You can filter the tests by their prior execution status, using the `-status` option.
 For example, you can select the tests which previously failed or